-2. Attach the fresh air inlet adaptor (B) on the right side of the outside jacket using 2 screws (C) supplied with the kit.
+Secure the fresh air intake adapter (A) on the fireplace jacket using the 4 screws provided with the kit.

-- 3. Then, install the flexible pipe (E) (not supplied) to the fresh air intake adapter (B) using one of the adjustable pipe clamps (D).
-Secure the other end of the pipe to the outside wall termination (F) using the second adjustable pipe clamp (D).
-The outside wall termination (F) must be installed outside of the building. - Use the length required for your installation while respecting the maximum length of 30 ft (9 m).
+Then, install the flexible pipe\ (C) (not supplied) to the fresh air intake adapter (A) using one of the adjustable pipe clamps (B).
+Secure the other end of the pipe to the outside wall termination (D) using the second adjustable pipe clamp (B).
+The outside wall termination (E) must be installed outside of the building.

+\Use the length required for your installation while respecting the maximum length of 30 ft (9 m).
 To avoid condensation, it is recommended to use an insulated pipe long enough and containing a "P-Trap" loop.
 This configuration can be found inside the chase, but must at all times maintain clearances to combustibles.